Trimester 1 - The Heartbeat of Business

 Trimester 2 - Tomorrow's Growth Essentials

-This course provides a solid structural model of business and its operation.
-Students learn to gauge a firm's position of liquidity and profitability through financial accounting information, which then informs strategy.
-In this hands-on course, business operating cycles are explained, while pro forma and budgeted financial statements are constructed using Excel spreadsheets.
-Students learn to critique traditional and globally competitive management control systems for their effectiveness in guiding resource allocation.
+This course integrates financial and managerial accounting topics to provide a structural model of business and its operation.
+Financial accounting information is examined as a means to make rational business decisions.
+Students learn to gauge a firm's position of liquidity and profitability.
+Business operating cycles are explained.
+Financial statements are constructed using spreadsheets.
+Traditional and globally competitive management control systems are critiqued for their utility in guiding management's resource allocation decisions.

 Prices, Profit, and the Market Economy